bxparks/rpn83p/docs/USER_GUIDE.md

 active.

-I could not find a set of understandable documentation that would tell me how to create a "hello world" application to get started for these calculators.
+I could not find a set of understandable documentation that would tell me how to create a "hello world" application to get started on these calculators.
 In contrast, the documentation for the 83+/84+ calculators were relatively easy to find.